Hogan Assessment Test – Free Sample Questions & More

 The Hogan Assessments are used by potential employers to determine whether you are a good fit for a position.
 The Hogan Personality Inventory (HPI) shows hiring managers and HR teams how you relate to others when you are at your best.
 In contrast, the Hogan Development Survey (HDS) looks at the dark side of your personality, allowing them to mitigate performance risks before they are an issue.
 The Motives, Values, Preferences Inventory (MVPI) examines your core values and motivations.

-The tests are untimed, but each test takes about 15-20 minutes to complete.
+The Hogan test is untimed, but each test takes about 15-20 minutes to complete.
 You may be required to take any combination of the three but the HPI is the most popular Hogan assessment among recruiters, the HDS is the second most used, and the MVPI is the least used among the three.

 Did you know?